germanevodio/pern-crud/README.md

 ---

 ## Alternatives and Customization
+* **Postman Collection:** In the backen folder includes a file with collection to testing the backend.
+Remember update the login token stored.
 * **PgAdmin Access:** The stack includes **PgAdmin** for convenient database management via a web browser.
     * **Access URL:** Typically accessible through [http://localhost:8080](http://localhost:8080) (as per the `docker ps` output, where `8080` maps to the internal `80` port of pgAdmin).
     * **Credentials:**